List of Mighty Morphin Power Rangers characters: Monsters

-The Yōkai-like monsters of Season Three are mostly created by Lord Zedd or someone wielding his staff, except for those created by Finster and Master Vile.
-They were adapted from Ninja Sentai Kakuranger except for Repellator and some monsters.
+The monsters of Season Three are mostly created by Lord Zedd or someone wielding his staff, except for those created by Finster and Master Vile.
+Most were adapted from Ninja Sentai Kakuranger where they were based on different Yōkai.
 To make a monster grow, Lord Zedd would cross his staff with Rita's staff and both items would cause a thunderstorm on Earth that zaps the monster with lightning, enlarging it.